Spacechild1/vstplugin/sc/doc/VSTPlugin-UGen-Reference.md

 String values, like plugin/parameter/program names, can contain any characters except newlines and commas (those are bashed to a replacement symbol by the UGen).

+**NOTE**: do not rely on the order of entries in the `[plugin]` section!
+In the future we might add/insert more entries and possibly reorder them.

 ##### flags

 `flags` is a bitset of boolean properties, written as a hexidecimal number.
 The following flags can be combined with a bitwise OR operation: